An idea in progress · Request for input

 Peer Slack workspace

 Shared channels for sermon prep, kids ministry, tech help, planters' spouses.
-City-specific cohorts.
-Cross-pollination is part of the value.
+City-specific cohorts for Greenville and NYC.
+Cross-pollination across denominations is part of the value.

 02 · Templates